YiweiShen/TicTacToe/README.md

 - Add thrid page for demostrating the result
 - Add login details
 - Consider to use database for logging the results.
+- Deal with the warnings in Problems tab which is ignored for now